KoblizekXD/JUIX/README.md

 # JUIX
-Windows UI framework for everyone(prerelease state),
-uses the new Panama API coming, therefore **requires JDK 21 or JDK 20 with enabled preview** to run
+Simple and easy to use Java Windows framework, written using the new project Panama coming with JDK 21

 ### Installation
 We currently don't provide any releases, you will have to build one yourself